-I have spent the last five years living in Istanbul, Turkey.
+I have spent the last decade living in Istanbul, Turkey.
 Recent work emerges out of a global consciousness and my current nomadic state, as a citizen of South Africa, resident of Istanbul, artist, and traveler moving between media and between countries.

 In Istanbul, I have continued my exploration of urban environments and the very citiness of cities through the media of painting, drawing, performance and video.